PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-12 04:55:10
+Last updated: 2024-04-12 04:55:43
-Random Quote: Time without purpose is a prison. - Jessica
+Random Quote: It's only once you've stopped, that you realize how hard it is to start again.
+So you force yourself not to want it. - Ted Mosby